thesauravsingh/TravelTally/Readme.md

 Features
 Add Visited Countries: Users can add countries they have visited.
 Display Visited Countries: The application displays the total number of visited countries and lists them on the home page.
+Multiple Users: Support for multiple users with individual lists of visited countries.
+Custom Colors: Each user can set a custom color for their visited countries.
 Error Handling: Graceful handling of errors such as invalid country names or duplicate entries.
+API Endpoints
+GET /: Home page displaying the total number of visited countries and the list of visited countries.
+POST /add: Add a new visited country for the current user.
+POST /user: Switch between users or add a new user.
+POST /new: Create a new user with a custom color.
 Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: